 Some of the signs you will see if Fido or kitty ingest part of your corn plant would be vomiting (occasionally with blood), depression, anorexia, hypersalivation, and dilated pupils (cats).

 We should all have plants in our homes because of all the great things they can do for us mentally and physically.
-But if you have furry friends in the house with you, be sure you get something that is not harmful to them.
+But if you have furry friends in the house with you, and you always take care of them by buying healthy products such as salmon oil for cats, make sure that the plants you get are not harmful to them.
 The ASPCA has a great link with a list of the toxic and non-toxic plants, so be sure to check it out.